pretttyvo/inspiring-depiction/README.md

 For the front end, we coded multiple HTML pages and styled using CSS with [bootstrap.](https://colab.research.google.com/github/tensorflow/models/blob/master/research/nst_blogpost/4_Neural_Style_Transfer_with_Eager_Execution.ipynb) Using JavaScript, we created an interactive user interface that allowed for image uploads, downloads, and quality selection.
 For the quality selection, we increased or lowered our iterations accordingly.

 ### Launch
+One of the challenges we faced launching the application was the speed of the style transfer.
+We found that at higher iterations, the app would crash or the site would shut down due to the page not loading.
+In order to minimize this effect, we reduced the image to manageable sizes and lowered the iterations.

 We've went ahead and launched it on [heroku](https://inspire-depiction.herokuapp.com/).
 We're still working on a few tweaks, but check it out!